JosueCordero/minimal-cpp-database/README.md

 # MinimalDB

 A minimal, educational database written in modern C++ for learning purposes.
+Inspired by [simple-db-in-c](https://github.com/rosedblabs/simple-db-in-c) from rosedblabs.

 ## ✨Features